learn-co-students/say-hello-ruby-ruby-intro-000/README.md

 ## Objectives

 1. Understand what a default argument is.
-2. Build a method that says hello to people.
+2. Students will build a method that can take in an optional argument, with a default.

 ##What is a Default Argument